 4. Access to Non-Public Registration Data

 4.1.
-Registrar and Registry Operator MUST provide reasonable access to Personal Data in Registration Data to third parties on the basis of a legitimate interests pursued by the third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Registered Name Holder or data subject pursuant to Article 6(1)(f) GDPR.
+Registrar and Registry Operator MUST provide reasonable access to Personal Data in Registration Data to third parties on the lawful bases as scoped in GDPR Article 2 and as enumerated in GDPR Article 6.1.

 Appendix C.2